sergio11/passwordless_authentication_architecture/README.md

-# A passwordless authentication architecture based on an One-time passwords approach.
+# A passwordless authentication architecture based on an One-time codes approach.

 Passwordless authentication will be the future of online authentication!